freesurfer/fsdeepnet/docs/ARCHITECTURE.md

             # 2. output_dir: output directory used in freeseg.augmentation.apply_augmentations() to save augmented volumes for debugging
             # this variable is inherit from base class, set self.output_dir if not inherited from base class
-            # self.output_dir = output_dir
+            # self.output_dir = augmentation_dir

             # 3. transforms: save the augmentations to be applied
             self.transforms = transforms

             # 4. individual augmentation instances: initiate augmentation instances that the wrapper class supports
+	    #    keep the instance names in lower cases. they need to match items in list `valid_augmentations`.
             self.augment1 = Augment1(hp=hp.get('Augment1'), device=device, **kwargs)
             self.augment2 = Augment2(hp=hp.get('Augment2'), device=device, **kwargs)

             ...

     ```
-    **Note**:
+  - **Notes**:
+    - The wrapper class instance will be created in `freeseg.training.Training.setup()`.
+    - It is optional to inherit from `freeseg.augmentation.augmentbase.AugmentBase`.
+    - The constructor arguments:
+      - required position arguments: `hp` and `transforms`
+      - required keyword arguments:  `crop_size`, `augmentation_dir`,  and `device`
+      - optional keyword arguments:  can be added as needed.
+The key/value pairs will be from both `dataset` and `preprocessing` configurables with same names.
     - Keep augmentation instances in lower cases.
 They need to match items in list `valid_augmentations`.
     - The dict `hp` passed to each augmentation class is from the corresponding augmentation hyperparameter section in the config.yaml.
-    - The wrapper class will be created in `freeseg.training.Training.setup()`.
-Add any missing arguments to the constructor call.
-    - It is optional to inherit from `freeseg.augmentation.augmentbase.AugmentBase`.
-But the wrapper class has a dependency on `freeseg.augmentation.augmentbase.AugmentBase.RES_DIFF_THRESH`.
-    - The augmentations are applied through `freeseg.augmentation.apply_augmentations()` call from a `torch.utils.data.Dataset` instance.
+    - The augmentations are applied through `freeseg.augmentation.apply_augmentations()` call from a `torch.utils.data.Dataset` instance in the order that they are specified in config.yaml.
 - Implement individual augmentation class: The augmentation classes inherit `torch.nn.Module`.
-  - **example**:
+  **example**:
   ```
   class Augment1(torch.nn.Module):
       # constructor